 It’s equally important to manage your CEO’s reputation for these same reasons.
 Unfavorable news articles on top-tier publications can tie your brand to damaging narratives that drive away talent.

-Companies must take a proactive approach to reputation protection and establish a culture of encouraging regular employee feedback.
+Companies must take a proactive approach to brand protection and establish a culture of encouraging regular employee feedback.
 Then, work with a reputation manager to ensure positive reviews show up in your search results.

-You already know that a good reputation is essential to building customer trust.
+You already know that a good reputation is essential to building brand trust.
 You may have even heard that people trust online reviews as much as personal recommendations.
 As a result, you’ve probably invested countless resources in trust advertising through PR, paid digital marketing campaigns, and customer experience surveys.